ginkgobioworks/edge/README.md

 Edge keeps track of proposed structural changes between a parent genome and its derived genomes.
 Users can create a derived genome by making changes to the sequence of the parent genome.
-Derived genomes inherit annotations from parents whenever appropriate.
+Derived genomes inherit annotations and fixes from parents whenever appropriate.

 ### Why?

-Edge efficiently keeps track of structural changes between genomes, and at the same time allows derived genomes to inherit annotations from parents, even annotations applied to a parent after the derived genome was created.
+Edge efficiently keeps track of structural changes between genomes, and at the same time allows a derived genome to inherit annotations from its ancestors, even annotations and fixes applied to an ancestor after the derived genome was created.
 You can consider Edge as the "git" tool for genome engineering.

 The necessary storage cost to store a derived genome is O(D), where D is the number of differences between the derived genome and its parent.
 The current